MoThom/DynaFlexCV/README.md

-# FlexV
+# LeDyn (LeafDynamics)
 by Moritz Thom

-The purpose of this small selection of code is to process side view videos of a single-leaf swaying around under hydrodynamic forcing to convert the leaf-motion into a line-representation for further analysis.
+A collection of functions to analyse sideview videos of moving single leafs to estimate their dynamic reconfiguration.

 To use the code please download and run main.py.